 “There is a lot of liability for firms in ensuring that they are selecting the right vendors”

 You must then make the regulator understand that they are not having a full say in the selection of your vendor, but they can scrutinise those you are selecting.

-They are also considering the critical mass of all us asset managers utilising central key services.
-If one vendor goes down it obviously impacts along with sustainability and other aspects they are considering.
+They are also considering the critical mass of all of us asset managers utilising central key services.
+If one vendor goes down, it obviously impacts along with sustainability and other aspects they are considering.

 It is important for them to do this but there is a lot of pressure on the industry to meet regulatory requirements in an area that is new to us.

 “We are still learning at the same time as the regulators are pushing down with a lot more activity”

 We understand that there is a transition into digital, Cloud storage and outsourcing, and we are still learning at the same time as the regulators are pushing down with a lot more activity.